YuningCao0512/Engineering_Design_VI/Lab 5.md

 - `brew install mosquitto`
 - `brew services start mosquitto`

-Later in the terminal, I used command `pip3 install paho-mqtt` to download the MQTT.
+Later in the terminal, I used command `pip install paho-mqtt` to download the MQTT.
 It is successfully downloaded and started running.

 ---
 ## iot repository